fuzzylabs/matcha/docs/index.md

 # Why use Matcha?

-These days there are lots of MLOPs platforms and tools to choose from, and you might wonder what's different about Matcha.
+These days there are lots of MLOps platforms and tools to choose from, and you might wonder what's different about Matcha.

 To begin with, it's important to say that Matcha isn't a _platform_, so it's not directly comparable to something like the Azure Machine Learning Platform, or Amazon Sagemaker.
 Platforms try to offer an all-in-one solution, but we see two problems with platforms: firstly, you're locked in to a particular vendor, and secondly they suffer from being a _jack of all trades, master of none_.